The Best Apple Pie Recipe2014-08-04

 Now open the pastry so that it covers the whole plate.
 Ease the dough down into the plate being careful not to stretch it into the bottom and up the sides.

-If the dough hangs over the edge of the plate more than an inch, trim it off using your fingers.
+If the dough hangs over the edge of the plate more than an inch, trim it off using your fingers or kitchen scissors.

 Add the cooked apple mixture to the dough.
 Mound the mixture up in the center of the pie.